JovanDj/time-tracker/README.md

 Validations for email and password apply.
 On successful registration, you should receieve and alert message that you are registered successfuly.
 A new user row in the database should be inserted.
-On successful login, you should receive a welcome message.
+On successful login, you should receive a welcome message with your username.
+A json web token should be stored in your browsers local storage.